the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 This was a genuinely enjoyable experience, so much so that I kept coding well after the interview ended.

 I'd love to see this interview style gain more traction.

+### AI Usage

+Several interviews explicitly allowed the use of additional tools, including Google, Stack Overflow, and — you guessed it — AI.

+At first, it felt like cheating.

+But once I leaned in, it nicely mirrored how I actually work: using AI to turn well-defined goals and proper context into working code, fast.

+In one interview, I was asked to design and implement a solution involving clustering and generative AI.
+Rusty on my `sklearn`, I grabbed the API doc for `KMeans`, piped that into a ChatGPT prompt along with my dataset description and clear end goal, and had a working model ready to build on.

+This saved me (and the interviewer!) precious minutes I’d otherwise spend squinting at syntax.

+Of course, there's a time and place for AI in interviews.
+For example, don't expect it for a Leetcode round.

+But it’s encouraging to see interviews evolving to reflect how engineers actually solve problems: quickly, contextually, and with modern tools at their side.

 ### Clarify interview goals